plumvillage/oracles/_sources/tmp/oracles.txt

 #.

-    | Gaze where you should, and that will clear your sight,
+    | When sorrows come, they come not single spies
-    | Enrich the time to come with smooth-fac'd peace.
+    | And swear that brightness doth not grace the day.

 #.